 For instructor rating issue flight tests, the examiner is not designated as the pilot-in-command.
-However, examiners are credited with the flight time during an issue flight test and may log the flight time as pilot-in-command [CAR 61.31 (h)], but not as instruction.
+However, examiners are credited with the flight time during an issue flight test and may log the flight time as pilot-in-command [CAR 61.31 (f)], but not as instruction.

-The holder of a current A, B or C Category Flight Instructor Rating is not required to specifically demonstrate conversion to aircraft type for the issue of a Category D Flight Instructor Rating but must meet the experience requirements for issue (through logbook assessment) and a demonstration of the additional privileges for night, multi-engine and instrument rating instruction (as applicable).
+The holder of a current A, B or C Category Flight Instructor Rating is not required to specifically demonstrate conversion to aircraft type for the issue of a Category E Flight Instructor Rating.